sectorsedgecommunity/mapping-docs/docs/json/bareminimum.md

 # Bare-minimum JSON file
-This page covers the bare minimum in a map `json` file.
+This page covers the bare minimum required in a map `json` file.

 ## Basic map info
 All maps require a `Name`, `Description`, and `MapSize`.